What Is Link Building & Why Is It Important?

 - Get people to review your product.
 Contact influencers across social media and offer them a free product in exchange for having them review or mention your brand to their audience.

-- Have friends, family, coworkers and acquaintances link back to your site.
-Ask the people in your network to support your business by linking to your website from their own.
+- Have friends, family, coworkers, and acquaintances link back to your site.
+Ask the people in your network to support your business by linking to your website on their own.
 But make sure their websites are relevant to your business – irrelevant links will do you no good in Google’s eyes.